marellocommerce/marello-application/src/Marello/Bundle/OrderBundle/Resources/doc/api/order.md

 ### create

-Create a new customer record.
+Create a new order record.

 The created record is returned in the response.